-During January-February 2020 work programs included extensive grid-based soil sampling with geological & alteration mapping, 35 km of CSAMT geophysics Bouguer gravity data over an approximate area of 8 x 4 km centered on the Urushi-Takamine-Ohra mine corridor.
-Geophysical data was processed and modelled with the combine data sets and an initial 2 drill hole program was completed in 2020 which provided encouragement for further drill testing.
+During January-February 2020 work programs included extensive grid-based soil sampling with geological & alteration mapping, 35 kilometres of CSAMT geophysics Bouguer gravity data over an approximate area of 8 x 4 kilometres centered on the Urushi-Takamine-Ohra mine corridor.
+Geophysical data was processed and modelled with the combined data sets and an initial two drill hole program was completed in 2020 which provided encouragement for further drill testing.
 Results included the following intervals: